 Along with autism and other developmental disorders and neurological conditions, Equine-Assisted Therapy has been proven to help patients on so many levels.
 As you’ll see from the case studies below it can not only help patients to understand themselves and their condition but it can also help them to find their confidence and reduce their anxiety.

 A large number of studies have been carried out into the benefits of Equine-Assisted Therapy and the results are extremely compelling.
-As well as helping children with their confidence and communication, the APTA also understand that therapy can help with:
+As well as helping children with their confidence and communication, the APTA (American Physical Therapy Association) also, understand that therapy can help with:

 - Improvements in trunk Control, balance, muscle tone and strength

 - Improved coordination and faster reflexes